mjohnson324/MockDoc/README.md

 **Appointment Scrolling**

-ZocDoc has a feature where users can appointment availability over the next three-day time span for a doctor with just the click of a button.
+ZocDoc has a feature where users can check appointment availability over the next three-day time span for a doctor with just the click of a button, indicating many appointments are retrieved at once.
 I intend to implement a similar feature by manipulating the state of the search index and doctor profiles.

 **Fuzzy Searches**

-Right now the search functionality is limited in what it accepts and provides no hints as to how to make successful queries.
+Right now the search functionality is limited in what queries it accept.
 I intend to change that, implementing more robust search functionality that will enable patients to find doctors more easily.
+- Elastisearch is one possibility I've considered.

 **Other Potential Directions:**
 * Responsive design: make it mobile-friendly.
 * Multiple users: doctors are paid users with a different set of privileges than patients.
-* Photographed insurance: Patients can take photos of their insurance ID for faster booking.
-* Online form fill-out: Patients can fill out forms for doctors ahead of the appointment online.
+* Photos: Doctors have profile pictures on ZocDoc.
+AWS will help in the implementation for storing photos.
-* Wellness plans: Healthcare guidelines are provided to the user based on demographics.
+* Wellness plans: Healthcare guidelines are provided to the user based on demographic information.

-##### ** Implementing reviews did not come without challenges.
-At this point I learned I had set model associations in such a way that I wasn't retrieving the right information for doctors, forcing me to rethink all my associations.